 Book a private appointment with a local pharmacist today to discover treatment options

 Discoid eczema is quite common and probably affects about 2 in 1,000 people.
 It seems to be more common in men than in women.
-Discoid eczema can affect men and women of any age but it most commonly affects people aged between 50 and 65.
-It also affects women between the ages of 15 and 25.
+Discoid eczema can affect men and women of any age but it most commonly affects people aged between 50 and 65 and women between the ages of 15 and 25.
 It is rare in children.

 It is diagnosed by the typical skin appearance.
-If your doctor is uncertain about the diagnosis then he or she may need to exclude a fungal skin infection.
-For example, if there has been clearing of the skin rash in the centre (as described above), they may suggest scraping a few skin cells off a skin patch.
-These can then be sent off to the laboratory to look for a fungal infection.
-If your doctor is worried that there may be a bacterial infection of a skin patch, they may take a sample (swab).
-Again, this can be sent to the laboratory to look for this type of infection.
+If a doctor is uncertain about the diagnosis then they may need to exclude a fungal skin infection.
+For example, if there has been clearing of the skin rash in the centre (as described above), they may suggest scraping a few skin cells off a skin patch which can then be sent off to the laboratory to look for a fungal infection.

-If your doctor feels that you may have contact dermatitis, they may suggest skin patch testing.
-In this procedure, tiny amounts of up to 25 or more substances are applied as small patches to your skin, usually on your upper back.
+If your doctor feels that this may have contact dermatitis, they may suggest skin patch testing.
+In this procedure, tiny amounts of up to 25 or more substances are applied as small patches to the skin, usually on your upper back.
 They are fixed on with non-allergic tape.
-Some days later, you return to the skin department and the patches are removed.
-Your skin is examined to see if there is a reaction to any of the tested substances.
+Some days later, the patches are removed by a dermatology specialist and the skin is examined to see if there is a reaction to any of the tested substances.
 See the separate leaflet called Patch Testing for Contact Dermatitis for more details.

 Treatment is aimed at: